 Travelling by taxi from Melbourne Airport:

-The average taxi price from Melbourne Airport to Melbourne CBD is between AUD60 and AUD80, with Black & White being the cheapest and 13Cabs the more expensive option.
+The average taxi price from Melbourne Airport to Melbourne CBD is between AUD 60 and AUD 80, with Black & White often the cheaper option and 13Cabs tending toward the higher end.
 A taxi is an excellent option if you want extra comfort and a ride straight to your destination.
 Besides, if you are travelling with 3 or 4 adults, its price is similar to the SkyBus.
-Also, taxis are a straightforward option if you travel to the airport as you don’t need to travel to Southern Cross Station beforehand.
-Keep the fares in mind, as they can be much higher if you travel outside the CBD.

 Public Transport at Melbourne Airport:

-If you have time and want to stick to a small budget while travelling between Melbourne Airport and the Melbourne CBD, Public transport is your way to go!
-Melbourne has one of the best public transport systems in the world, and for just AUD4,50, you’ll commute between Tullamarine and the CBD.
-The average journey comes at 1,5 hours.
-The use Public Transport you’ll need a Myki card.
-If you don’t have a Myki card, you will find a vending machine in Terminal four, or you can register on the App on your phone.
-Here are the two options:
+If you have time and want to stick to a small budget while travelling between Melbourne Airport and the Melbourne CBD, public transport is your way to go!
+Melbourne has one of the best public transport systems in the world.
+For just AUD 5.70 (2-hour full fare, zones 1+2), you’ll commute between Tullamarine and the CBD.
+The average journey takes 1–1.5 hours.

 Travelling by Public Transport: